mbatniji/BlogsWebAPI/README.md

 # BlogsWebAPI
-this project is uplouded for WWB
+this project is uplouded for WWB.